Jeznar/GitRepo/Documentation/Work_Log.md

 22.12.02 Cure Wounds now refunds spell slot when cast with no targets selected.

+22.12.02 Created Healing Word macro based on Cure wounds and added VFX to both using .playbackRate() and .repeats() calls to make them more impactful

 [Link back to my Documentation Listing](README.md)

 [Link back to my Repo Listing](https://github.com/Jeznar/Jeznar/blob/main/README.md)